 - At ‘junction A’ take the path to the left and follow the Walk 107 directions, turning left at ‘junction B’.
 Stop for lunch in Pirbright after 10 kms, then continue via Brookwood Cemetery and Sheet’s Heath.
 There are several options to shorten the walk in the afternoon.
 For a more direct route from Point 4 of Walk 107 (by Pirbright Church) follow the directions for the Brookwood to Ash variation in reverse (see page 12 of Walk 107).

-- Go straight ahead at ‘junction A’ and follow the Brookwood to Ash and Brookwood to Ash Vale directions on page 13 of Walk 107, turning right at the next junction, marked by a stone pillar with the letter D.
+- Go straight ahead at ‘junction A’ and follow the Brookwood to Ash and Brookwood to Ash Vale directions in section S1 of Walk 107, turning right at the next junction, marked by a stone pillar with the letter D.